mattlevan/copy.c/README.md

 ---
 ####SystemCalls
-UNIX/Linux: To view the system calls the operating system makes while running this program, run `strace ./a.out`.
+UNIX/Linux: To view the system calls the operating system makes while running this program, run:
+`strace ./a.out`.

 ---
 ####Prompt